igorkasyanchuk/active_storage_validations/README.md

 BUNDLE_GEMFILE=gemfiles/rails_next.gemfile bundle exec rake test
 ```

+To focus a specific test, use the `focus` class method provided by [minitest-focus](https://github.com/minitest/minitest-focus)

 ## Known issues

 - There is an issue in Rails which it possible to get if you have added a validation and generating for example an image preview of attachments.
 It can be fixed with this: